PokemonGoMap/RocketMap/docs/common-issues/faq.md

 ### I used a PR and now everything is messed up!
 HELP ME!

-No, removed everything and start from scratch.
+No, remove everything and start from scratch.
 A Pull Request is merged when it meets the standards of the project.

 ### “It’s acting like the location flag is missing.”